 “Cancer- Be careful how you release your frustration, particularly at a certain person.
 You could end up discovering you didn’t have to be quite so assertive”

 So, that’ll be another defeat and me getting chucked out of here for calling the ref a cunt again then?
 Which is rather disappointing really, as I was hoping for something more along the lines of “Your day will be made when your incredibly poor non-league team actually manages to win a game”

 Still, we’re soon stepping into the chilly night air at our destination without any delays and there’s even enough time for me to pop over the road to Tesco’s and obtain some scoff before our cab arrives bang on time.

 Yep, we’re definitely going to lose.

 The cab drops us off in plenty of time to head into the bar for a quick pre-match pint.
 Handily, Windy is just heading out of the bar as we arrive for a quick pre-match fag!
-Unfortunately, I plump for a pint of Guinness, which quite frankly, if anyone from the company were ever to sample they’d probably torch the place.
+Unfortunately, I plump for a pint of Guinness from the limited fare on offer which quite frankly, if anyone from the company were ever to sample they’d probably torch the place on principle.